 Behaviors for each temperament trait described below fall along a continuum.
 Responses toward either the high or low end — while still completely normal — may be cause for concern.

-The nine temperament traits*
+9 child temperament traits*

-Activity Level: amount of physical energy evident in typical daily activities and behavior.
+Your child’s activity level is the amount of physical energy evident in typical daily activities and behavior.

 At school, the more active child struggles to fit into an environment where suddenly she is expected to sit still for long periods of time.
 Her fidgeting and restlessness may disrupt the class and make it difficult for her to stay on task, but extra energy can be a benefit if channeled in a positive direction.
 In contrast, kids with low activity levels adapt well to a structured school day but may be viewed as unmotivated.

-Sensitivity: sensory threshold, or how easily your child is bothered by changes in the environment.
+Your child’s sensory threshold, or how easily your child is bothered by changes in the environment.

 Kids who are highly sensitive are very aware of their environment and can be disrupted in countless ways: clothes may itch, noise may distract, the chair may be too hard.
 While these children often have a heightened awareness to others’ thoughts and feelings, such a low sensory threshold may distract from studies and affect academic performance.
 Less sensitive kids are more tolerant of environmental sensations but may be slow to respond to warning signals, such as school bells and smoke detectors.